Paul was born and grew up in Wisconsin. He is married to a Thai and living in Thailand. He has Swiss, German, and Austrian ancestry.

 Around this time, Charles August also probably started courting my grandmother, Mary Elizabeth Kroll.
 Mary E. Kroll immigrated to the United States from Austria in 1902 or 1903 at the age of 15 or 16.
 Having a father who never married her mother, grandma came to a small coal-mining town in southwestern Pennsylvania to join her mother, Mary Kroll, who had immigrated to Pennsylvania a few years earlier to live with her brother, Peter Kroll.

-By the time grandma was reunited with her mother in Pennsylvania, she (her mother) had already married a coal miner, Frank Angerer, from Austria who was a widower.
+By the time grandma was reunited with her mother in Pennsylvania, she (her mother) had already married a coal miner, Frank Angerer, from Germany who was a widower.
 Frank had five young children.

 I found no records detailing my grandma's activities during the period 1902-1910.
 My father claims, however, that grandma was in a convent during this time.